novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-193.md

 Naturally, he included 【Future Asset】 in the list of companies he was already writing about.

-And after including the already confirmed Son Jung-ui, the lineup became formidable.
+And after including the already confirmed Son Jung-yi, the lineup became formidable.

 A satisfied smile appeared on his lips.